 Outer Canon

 The Magic of Vajrayana, by Ken McLeod.
 A practice guide for Vajrayana, exploring prayer and yidam practice.
-Artful, deep, and a highly charged reading experience.
+Artful, deep, and a charged reading experience.
 A Trackless Path is also well-regarded.

 Other Potent and Potentially Pertinent Psychophysical Paths